henryw374/cljs-date-lib-comparison/README.md

 # Time-lib Comparison

 This comparison app was created to compare how various Clojurescript time libraries impact user experience in a web application.
-The accompanying blog post can be [found here]().
+The accompanying blog post can be [found here](https://widdindustries.com/clojurescript-datetime-lib-comparison/).

-Disclaimer: I am the author of one of the libraries considered, cljc.java-time.
+Disclaimer: I am the author of `cljc.java-time`, one of the libraries considered.

 The application lets a user choose a future date and then informs them how many days there are between now and that date - so pretty simple.